4Subsea/waveresponse-python/docs/user_guide/rigid_transform.rst

     of location, and will be the same for all points on a rigid body.

-With ``waveresponse`` you can easily transform RAOs from one location to another on a rigid body by calling the :meth:`~waveresponse.rigid_transform` method.
+With ``waveresponse`` you can easily transform RAOs from one location to another on a rigid body using the :meth:`~waveresponse.rigid_transform` function.
 You must then provide a translation vector, `t`, that determines the coordinates of the new location, *j*, relative to the old location, *i*.

 .. code-block:: python